tonellotto/terrier-ef/README.md

 This package is [free software](http://www.gnu.org/philosophy/free-sw.html) distributed under the [GNU Lesser General Public License](http://www.gnu.org/copyleft/lesser.html).

+## Pre-requisites

+Terrier 5.0 is required

-## Elias-Fano Inverted Index (TO BE UPDATED)
+## Generating an Elias-Fano Inverted Index

 This package plugs the encoding-decoding procedures for quasi-succinct indexes implemented by MG4J into the Terrier index data structures.

-Given a Terrier plain old index, the following code can be used to generate a new quasi-succinct index compatible with Terrier 5 APIs:
+Given a Terrier plain old index, the following stages can be used to generate a new quasi-succinct index compatible with Terrier 5 APIs.

+1. If not already available, e.g. from Maven Central, you should download and install terrier-eliasfano

     mvn clean install

+2. Tell Terrier that you wish to add a plugin, by appending the following to your terrier.properties file in your Terrier distribution:

+	terrier.mvn.coords=it.cnr.isti.hpclab:terrier-eliasfano:1.5

-To convert an existing index:
+3. Then, to convert an existing index:

-    java -Xmx8G -ea -server -cp \
-        indexer/target/terrier-eliasfano-indexer-2.0-jar-with-dependencies.jar \
-        it.cnr.isti.hpclab.ef.Generator /Users/khast/index-java cw09b
+    bin/terrier ef-recompress /path/to/new/index cw09b

-The output quasi-succinct index will have the prefix `cw09b.ef`.
+The output quasi-succinct index will have the prefix `cw09b`.
+You can change the source index using the `-I` option, e.g.

+	bin/terrier ef-recompress -I /path/to/old/index/data.properties /path/to/new/index cw09b

+The degree of parallelism and whether block positions should be compressed are varied using the `-p` and `-b` options, respectively.
+You can view the help information for ef-recompress:

+	bin/terrier help ef-recompress

+## Notes

+- supports (block) positions
+- does not support indices using fields

+## Credits

+Developed by Nicola Tonellotto, ISTI-CNR.